openstack-archive/snap-keystone/README.md

 The services for the keystone snap will log to its $SNAP_COMMON writable area:
 /var/snap/keystone/common/log.

-## Managing keystone

-The keystone snap has alias support that enables use of the well-known keystone-manage command.
-To enable the alias, run the following prior to using the command:

-    sudo snap alias keystone.manage keystone-manage

 ## Restarting keystone services

 To restart all keystone services: